After Makary: What the FDA's Leadership Shake-Up Means for Pharmacy

 An Acting Commissioner With a Food Background

 Diamantas brings a legal and policy background to the role.
-As Deputy Commissioner for Food, he led the FDA's Human Foods Program, overseeing nutrition and food safety activities, resource allocation, and risk-prioritization strategy.
-He has also served as a liaison between the FDA, HHS, and the White House and has represented the agency in dealings with foreign governments and international organizations.1,7,8
+As deputy commissioner for food, he led the FDA's Human Foods Program, overseeing nutrition and food safety activities, resource allocation, and risk-prioritization strategy.
+He has also served as a liaison between the FDA, HHS, and the White House, and has represented the agency in dealings with foreign governments and international organizations.1,7,8

 The task ahead for Diamantas is formidable.
 The conventional charge of an acting commissioner—keep the agency stable, avoid controversy, maintain stakeholder relationships—will be difficult given the sheer volume of open issues Makary left behind.
-Diamantas is expected to lean heavily on HHS leadership, including senior counsel, as he navigates both the legal and political dimensions of the role.
+Diamantas is expected to lean heavily on HHS leadership, including senior counsel, as he navigates the legal and political dimensions of the role.

 Mifepristone: The Issue That Isn't Going Away

 Whoever leads the FDA, on an acting or permanent basis, will inherit an immediate, high-stakes decision on mifepristone.
-In early May 2026, a 3-judge panel of the Fifth Circuit Court of Appeals sided with Louisiana and stayed significant expansions of mifepristone's availability—specifically, provisions allowing the drug to be dispensed via telehealth and through pharmacies—that were formally adopted in 2023.9
+In early May 2026, a 3-judge panel of the 5th Circuit Court of Appeals sided with Louisiana and stayed significant expansions of mifepristone's availability—specifically, provisions allowing the drug to be dispensed via telehealth and through pharmacies—that were formally adopted in 2023.9

-The Supreme Court has since issued a temporary order leaving women's access to the pill intact while the justices consider whether to allow the restrictions to take effect.
+The US Supreme Court has since issued a temporary order leaving women's access to the pill intact while the justices consider whether to allow the restrictions to take effect.
 A formal FDA safety review of mifepristone, expected in the fall, could offer the agency an opportunity to assert its regulatory authority.
-However, experts are skeptical the review will be favorable to the drug's current access framework.9,10
+However, experts are skeptical that the review will be favorable to the drug's current access framework.9,10

 What This Means for Pharmacy Practice